Best Animation Courses in India: Skills, Scope, & Career Options in 2026

 6. What should I include in my animation portfolio?

-Your portfolio should showcase 2–3 of your best projects, character models, motion samples, VFX shots, or storyboards.
+Your portfolio should showcase 2–3 best projects, such as character designs, 3D models, animation reels, VFX shots, storyboards, motion graphics, or game assets.
 Employers want to see how you think, not just the final result.

 7. Which field in animation has the most demand by 2026?